Our next Bingo Night is on Thursday 19th May at 7.30pm.

 Does it cost me to play?

 NO!
-There is no charge for taking part in The Swan Bingo.
+There is no charge for taking part in The Swan Bingo online.
+However we are asking for donations to The Swan to help us maintain the pub during the lockdown.

 If you can, we would be extremely obliged if you could make a small donation to The Swan funds securely via PayPal.
-This will be used to protect the pub so that we have a greater chance of coming out of this whenever the Government decides that pubs can re-open.
+This will be used to protect the pub so that we have a greater chance of coming out of this whenever the Government decides that pubs can fully re-open without covid-19 rules.
 Any donation small or large is appreciated.

 We are going to play three games – all using the same bingo card.